A better environment with electrical preheating

 How cold starts lead to increased emissions:

-- Cold makes the oil too viscous.
-The lack of proper lubrication leads to increased friction, and a less efficient engine.
-This in turn leads to increased fuel consumption and emissions.
+- The cold makes the oil too viscous.
+The lack of proper lubrication leads to increased friction and a less efficient engine.
+This, in turn, leads to increased fuel consumption and emissions.

 - A cold engine is supplied with more fuel by design.
 This elevated consumption is maintained until the engine reaches optimal operating temperature.

-- The catalyst must be warm to function properly.
-The catalyst removes harmful particles and gases from the exhaust, but it only works properly once it has been heated by the exhaust.
+- The catalyst must be warm to function adequately.
+The catalyst removes harmful particles and gases from the exhaust, but it only works once the exhaust has heated it.
 The increased infusion of fuel into a cold engine is partly designed to heat the catalyst more quickly.

 - The battery is drained in the cold and is recharged through additional fuel consumption.
-If the battery is not adequately charged before you start driving, it needs to be recharged by the generator.
-Since the generator is run by burning extra fuel in the engine, this naturally leads to increased emissions.
+If you don’t charge the battery before you start driving, the generator must recharge it while you drive.
+Since the generator runs by burning extra fuel, this increases emissions.
 With cold weather, short drives, frequent use of comfort functions like defrosters, seat heaters and fuel heaters, the batteries in many cars are continuously being drained and never fully recharged.
-With the generator running continuously, emissions increase.
+A continuously running generator leads to increased emissions.

 How electrical preheating lowers emissions:

-An electrical preheating system consists of an engine heater, an interior heater, a battery charger and app control, all of which contribute to lowering emissions.
+An electrical preheating system consists of an engine heater, an interior heater, a battery charger and app control, all of which contribute to reducing emissions.

-The battery charger ensures that the battery is always charged before you start driving.
+The battery charger charges the battery before you start driving.
 In combination with the reduced use of comfort functions, this means that the battery requires less charging during driving.
 Less fuel used to run the generator means lowered emissions.